 © El Nido Resorts Miniloc Island

-The most affordable of the hotels in the El Nido Resorts chain isn’t located strictly in El Nido, but it still delivers that overwater bungalow experience in the Philippines you’re looking for.
+The most affordable hotel in the El Nido Resorts group isn’t actually in El Nido proper, but it still delivers that overwater bungalow experience in the Philippines you’re looking for.

-It’s located on Apulit Island, a private island in Taytay Bay—that is, on the coast of Palawan opposite El Nido and about 40–50 minutes from the mainland.
-Because of this, access is a bit more of a trek, and the standard El Nido island-hopping excursions aren’t offered here.
-That doesn’t mean there’s nothing to do—in fact, the snorkeling is epic and includes a sunken Japanese ship and a giant clam sanctuary.
-You can also climb imposing limestone cliffs, explore caves, and visit a beautiful spot called White Island that you’re bound to fall in love with.
-In fact, this resort has the highest rating of all the ones we’ve mentioned.
+It’s on Apulit Island, a private island in Taytay Bay, on the opposite side of Palawan from El Nido and about 40–50 minutes from the mainland.
+Because of this, getting there takes a bit more effort, and the standard El Nido island-hopping excursions aren’t offered here.
+That doesn’t mean there’s nothing to do, though—in fact, the snorkeling is fantastic and includes a sunken Japanese ship and a giant clam sanctuary.
+You can also climb dramatic limestone cliffs, explore caves, and visit a beautiful spot called White Island that you’re sure to fall in love with.
+In fact, this resort has the highest rating of any we’ve mentioned.

 As for the types of rooms, you can choose between:

-Since this area is less well-known than El Nido, these overwater villas guarantee privacy and exclusivity.
-If you combine this with a stay in El Nido—whether in another epic resort or more modest accommodation—you’ll get an even more complete picture of what Palawan is all about.
+Since this area is less well known than El Nido, these overwater villas offer even more privacy and exclusivity.
+If you combine this with a stay in El Nido—whether in another beautiful resort or somewhere more modest—you’ll get a more complete picture of what Palawan has to offer.

 Book your overwater cottage at El Nido Resorts Apulit Island via this link